What Is Perimenopause?

 - Lower sex drive

-- Urinary urgency (an urgent need to urinate more frequently)
+- Having an urgent need to pee more frequently

 - Mood swings